-To begin, remove any interior panels necessary to access your dimmer switch and ground.
-Route the white 18 gauge wire from your dimmer switch to the gauge.
-Connect the white and black wires to the light socket using the two included butt connectors.
-Install your bulb or LED.
+To begin, remove any interior panels necessary to access your dimmer switch, 12v power, and ground.
+Route the 18 gauge shielded wire from your dimmer switch to the gauge.
+Connect the 2 pre-crimped spade connectors to the light socket of the gauge and install your bulb or LED.

 Locate the output wire on your dimmer switch and strip the insulation from a $\frac{1}{4}$ " section.
-Connect the white wire from your 42 wiring harness to the stripped section using a wire tap or solder.
+Connect the red wire from your 42 lighting harness to the stripped section using a wire tap or solder.
 Be sure to shrink wrap or tape any bare wires.

 Locate a suitable common ground and connect both the lighting circuit ground and the gauge ground using the included 1/4" ring terminals.
 Be sure to strip back enough wire and securely crimp.
-Connect the gauge ground wire to the gauge using a ring terminal.
+Connect the gauge ground wire to the gauge.

 Locate your switched 12v source and connect the positive gauge wire using a ring terminal or soldered connection.
 Be sure to use an inline fuse of 10amps or greater on any positive power source.
-Connect the positive wire to the gauge using a ring terminal.
+Connect the positive wire to the gauge using the pre-crimped terminal.